Narrdooo/Light-Musician/README.md

 <img src="https://github.com/ronnnhui/Light-Musician/blob/master/logo.png?raw=true" width = 400>

 > Light musician is a tool to convert song to its light version.
-With [Light Player](https://github.com/ronnnhui/Light-Player), vocals in a song can be convert to other instrument using vst plugin.
+With [Light Player](https://github.com/ronnnhui/Light-Player), vocals in a song can be convert to other instruments using vst plugin.

 # Environments